lou-cs/company/README.md

 Our long-range goal is to train over 1000 learners annually by December 31, 2022.

 By reaching scale, we will truly advance the industry's frontiers by helping create a lot more XR applications and jobs.

+To provide customers with the best knowledge and the latest resources for accelerating their ability to create XR applications.
+Our customers include creatives, engineers, educators, product managers, designers, researchers and a range of other roles from both large organizations and small companies.
+What binds them all together is that they are collectively building the next generation of XR applications that will change the way people work, learn, live and play

 ## <a name="values"></a>Values